-Creative Brief: User Interface Design for Web and Mobile is a creative, technical and people process.
+Creative Brief: User Interface Design and Usability Analysis and Repair for Web and Mobile is a creative, technical and people process.

 My 12 Step UI/UX Design Process from Soup to Nuts: